Quantum Vacuum energy as the origin of Gravity: Induced renormalization group flow for Newton's constant

 In the expression \eqref{rhovacg} for $\rhovac$, by dimensional analysis $\gcal$ is a dimensionless coupling constant.
-We assume $\mzeron$ is the physical renormalized mass and ignore its potential RG flow.
-There are good reasons to expect that $\gcal$ has an RG flow, based on the comments in \cite{ALrhovac1,ALrhovac2,LeClairUniverse} and equation \eqref{FestinaEqn} where $\alpha = e^2/4 \pi \hbar c$ is the fine structure constant with a known RG flow coming from QED.
+Based on the above arguments, $\mzeron$ is the physical renormalized mass of the lightest particle and we thus ignore its potential RG flow.
+Also based on arguments of the last sub-section, we expect that $\gcal$ has an RG flow, based on the comments in \cite{ALrhovac1,ALrhovac2,LeClairUniverse} and equation \eqref{FestinaEqn} where $\alpha = e^2/4 \pi \hbar c$ is the fine structure constant with a known RG flow coming from QED.
 If we associate $\gcal$ with a marginal coupling, $\gcal$ could be marginally relevant or irrelevant.
 Let us assume the following beta function, where $\mu$ is an energy scale, and increasing $\mu$ corresponds to an RG flow to higher energies\footnote{The factor of $1/2\pi$ is motivated by standard definitions of fine-structure constants $\alpha$, such as $e^2/(4 \pi \hbar c)$ for QED.
 If $\gcal = \alpha = \frac{g^2}{4 \pi \hbar c }$ where $g$ is a gauge coupling with beta-function $\beta_g = \frac{dg}{d \log \mu} = b \frac{g^3}{16 \pi^2}$, then $\beta_\gcal = b \gcal^2/2\pi$.
-For pure QED with $N_f$ species of Dirac fermions with $g=e$, $\gcal_0 \approx 1/137$ and $b=4N_f /3$.
+For pure QED with $N_f$ species of Dirac fermions, $\gcal_0 \approx 1/137$ and $b=4N_f /3$.
 For $\lambda \phi^4$ theory, if $\gcal = \lambda$ then $b= 9/8\pi$.
-See \cite{Peskin}.} \beq \mu \d_\mu \gcal = \frac{b}{2 \pi} \gcal^2 . \eeq The above beta function is typically just the 1-loop approximation, however we will argue below, based on cosmological data, that the coupling $\gcal$ is presently small so that a 1-loop approximation is justified.
+See \cite{Peskin}.} \beq \mu \d_\mu \gcal = \frac{b}{2 \pi} \gcal^2 . \eeq The above beta function is typically just the 1-loop approximation, however we will argue below based on cosmological data, that the coupling $\gcal$ is presently small so that a 1-loop approximation is justified.
+Furthermore, in well-understood QFT's such as QED, the Landau pole discussed below is not removed by higher order corrections to the beta function.
 We assume $\gcal >0$ for a positive $\rhovac$ so that we are dealing with de Sitter space.
 For $\gcal > 0$, if $b$ is positive the marginal coupling $\gcal$ increases at higher energies, namely it is marginally irrelevent, whereas if $b$ is negative $\gcal$ flows to zero in the UV, i.e. is asymptotically free.
 Let $\gcal_0 = \gcal (\mu_0)$ where $\mu_0$ is the cosmological energy scale today at time $t_0$.
-Integrating the beta function is straightforward: \beq \frac{\gcal (\mu)}{\gcal_0} = \inv{1 - \bhat \log (\mu/\mu_0) } , ~~~~~ \bhat \equiv \frac{b \,\gcal_0}{2 \pi} . \eeq The RG parameter $\bhat$ is the primary new constant for applications to cosmology.
+Integrating the beta function is straightforward: \beq \frac{\gcal (\mu)}{\gcal_0} = \inv{1 - \bhat \log (\mu/\mu_0) } , ~~~~~ \bhat \equiv \frac{b \,\gcal_0}{2 \pi} . \eeq The RG parameter $\bhat$ is the primary new constant for applications to cosmology in our framework.
 As we will see, based on cosmological data, we will propose $\bhat >0$, corresponding to a marginally irrelevant coupling, and unless otherwise stated, below $\bhat$ is positive.
-The pole at $1-\bhat \log(\mu/\mu_0) = 0$ is commonly referred to as a Landau pole, and signifies the theory is not UV complete.
-It will play an important role below where we will return to addressing its significance.